All pages

 Overview

-Use CSV Upload to integrate identity and authorization metadata from sources that don't have built-in Veza connectors, but support exporting this information in tabular format.
+Use CSV Upload to integrate identity and authorization metadata from sources that don't have built-in Veza connectors, but can export or provide data in tabular format.

 You can create a CSV integration in Veza to: